A Primer for Businesses Developing their Understanding of Culture Scalability and Employee Retention

 People cannot be commodified in that way.

-Why people don’t scale
+Scalability and why people don’t scale

 Let’s use an example.
 Some friends began a startup in college.
 They work tirelessly on the product.
 Along their journey, they’ve added a few brilliant hires to their team that really believe in the company’s mission and are some of the best candidates in their field.